PatriotRants/TauBetaDelta/README.md

 3. Server responds to Client with `"<SHUTDOWN>"`
 4. Client receives response and initiates shut down

-When bot components are shut down, `INetwork.Status = NetworkStatus.Idle`.
+When both components are shut down, `INetwork.Status = NetworkStatus.Idle`.

 There is a lot more to do with networking.
 Not knowing what I don't know (yet), I have not implemented any of the serialization models for messaging and commands.